demiurg906/kotlin-contracts-samples/README.md

 }
 ```

-Most likely that feature will be able in near future.
+Most likely this feature will be able in near future.

 #### DSL and Instance duality

-Some contracts cases (transactions and safe builders) can be used in two ways:
+Some contracts cases (_transactions_ and _safe builders_) could be used in two ways:

 **DSL style:**
 ```kotlin